JED5601/JED5601/README.md

-- 👋 Hi, I’m @JED5601
+- 👋 Hi, I’m coding.exe
-- 👀 I’m interested in ARDUINO
+- 👀 I’m interested in HTML and CSS